drivechain-project/drivechain.info/releases/index.md

 ### Why is this on Google Drive?

-Because we also host a 4 GB file (of BTC's UTXOs) there, for "importing".
+Because we sometimes also host a 4 GB file (of BTC's UTXOs) there, for "importing".

 This is new/unstable software -- assume that it is a virus that will set your computer on fire and then steal your BTC.
 At first, you should only be running it in Qubues / VirtualBox etc.